ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 "Visualisations of the genome assemby and annotation tracks from this publication can be found in the Swedish Reference Genome Portal ([access date YYYY-MM-DD]) at <https://genomes.scilifelab.se/[species_name]>."

 where [species_name] should be replaced with the binomal name of your species in lower case letters and an underscore, and Swedish Reference Genome Portal ([access date YYYY-MM-DD]) is the APA formatted in-text pointer to the reference stated above in the [Citing the website and the source code](#citing-the-website-and-the-source-code) section.

+#### Citing the source code

+The Genome Portal is operated by the <a target="_blank" href="https://scilifelab.se/data">SciLifeLab Data Centre</a> and partners.
+All of the source code used to generate the website is available on [GitHub](https://github.com/ScilifelabDataCentre/genome-portal/).
+The code is published under the MIT license.
+If you have reused the code or otherwise want to cite the code, please use the following:

+**APA format:**\
+SciLifeLab Data Centre ([year]). genome-portal.
+Version: [version number] [Software].
+Zenodo. <https://doi.org/10.5281/zenodo.XXXXXX>.

+where [year] and [version number] are placeholders for the year and version number of the code release you want to cite.
+This information can for instance be found on our <a target="_blank" href="https://github.com/ScilifelabDataCentre/genome-portal/">GitHub repository</a> or in our <a target="_blank" href="https://doi.org/10.5281/zenodo.XXXXXX">Zenodo record</a>.

 ### 2. Citing the data in the portal